Our Inclusion Leader

 - We have a number of established relationships with professionals in health, social care and other outside agencies.

-- We have access to and can refer children to Speech and Language Therapy (SALT), Learning and Behaviour Advisory team (LBAT), Social Communications team (Soc Comm), Educational Psychologists (EP), Sensory Support, Physiotherapy, Occupational Therapy, the Child Development Centre (CDC) and Child and Adolescent Mental Health Services (CAMHS).
+- We have access to and can refer children to Speech and Language Therapy (SALT), Learning and Behaviour Advisory team (LBAT), Autism and Social Communications (ASC) team, Educational Psychologists (EP), Sensory Support, Physiotherapy, Occupational Therapy and the School Nursing team.
+We cannot refer directly but we can access the Child Development Centre (CDC) at Crawley Hospital and Child and Adolescent Mental Health Services (CAMHS).
+Parental permission is required for any referral, either for an internal service (i.e. Learning Mentor or School Counsellor) or intervention from an external professional.

 - All external partners we work with are vetted in terms of safeguarding.